k3s-io/docs/docs/faq/faq.md

 The FAQ is updated periodically and designed to answer the questions our users most frequently ask about K3s.

-### Is K3s a suitable replacement for k8s?
+### Is K3s a suitable replacement for Kubernetes?

-K3s is capable of nearly everything k8s can do.
+K3s is capable of nearly everything Kubernetes can do.
 It is just a more lightweight version.
 See the [main](/) docs page for more details.

 ### How can I use my own Ingress instead of Traefik?